 Traditional Chinese Medicine

 Acupuncture and Chinese herbs fall within the broader heading of Traditional Chinese Medicine (TCM).
-TCM has been used for thousands of years to understand and treat disease, and today is becoming more popular as people realize the powerful yet gentle ways of TCM healing.
+TCM has been used for thousands of years to understand and support health, and today is becoming more popular as people realize the powerful yet gentle ways of TCM support.

-Both acupuncture and Chinese herbs can be used effectively in treating health issues in dogs and cats.
+Both acupuncture and Chinese herbs can be used effectively to help maintain health in dogs and cats.
 Many holistic veterinarians offer acupuncture as a treatment modality in their practice.
 Chinese herbal remedies are also widely used for pets in the holistic veterinary community, including many that are formulated specifically for pets.
 Following is an overview of the basic principles behind TCM.

 How Do Chinese Herbs Work?